2025-05-17

 Maps 腾讯地图 (Chinese only).

-Maps 百度地图 (both are Chinese only).
+Maps 百度地图 (unfortunately both are

 What are these apps for

+annually.
 Alipay - mobile payments in China.
 An optional "real name

 registration" using passport and selfies will increase the

-a sub-app (mini app) within Alipay.
+card taps.
 12306 - book China Railway's high speed train tickets for

 inter-city travels, e.g. Fuxing CR400AF traveling between Beijing